sleep-written/ts-path-mapping/README.md

 # ts-path-mapping

 A npm package to automate __path mapping__ in typescript modules, using only the `tsconfig.json` file.
-This package implements [module-alias](https://www.npmjs.com/package/module-alias).
+This package implements [module-alias](https://www.npmjs.com/package/module-alias) and [comment-json](https://www.npmjs.com/package/comment-json) for the `tsconfig.json` parsing.

 ## Disclaimer